Israeli Pro Wrestling Association: IPWA special events

 The IPWA events feature professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 IPWA Passover Bash

 On 21 April 2019, IPWA put on their return event, IPWA Passover Bash.
 It was held at Berale in Lehavot Haviva and drew 200 people.

 IPWA Wrestling Party

 On 26 August 2019, IPWA put on their second return event, IPWA Wrestling Party.
 It was held at Berale in Lehavot Haviva and drew approximately 80 people.

 IPWA at Cinema City

 On 15 December 2019, IPWA put on their third return event, IPWA Cinema City Wrestling.
 It was held at Cinema City in Ramat Hasharon and drew over 300 people.

+IPWA WrestleMitzvah

+On 13 June 2022, IPWA put on their fourth return event, IPWA WrestleMitzvah.
+Just like the last event, It was also held at Cinema City in Ramat Hasharon and drew over 300 people.